Convex-Dev/convex.cljc/project/app/run/README.md

-# Project 'app/run'
+# `:project/app.run`

 **Namespaces of interest**: `$.app.run`

 Convex Lisp Runner.
-CLI interface built on top of [project 'run'](../../run) for executing Convex Lisp from the terminal.
+CLI interface built on top of [`:project/run`](../../run) for executing Convex Lisp from the terminal.

-Offers a highly-productive environment for writing, developping, testing, or scripting with Convex Lisp from the comfort of your own editor.
+Offers a highly-productive environment for writing, developing, testing, or scripting with Convex Lisp from the comfort of your own editor.
+With or without live-reloading.
 Depencency management included.

 Each form is evaluated as a transaction.
 Evaluation stops whenever an unhandled error or CVM exception occurs.

 ## Usage

+### As a CLI app

+See Babashka tasks mentioned in the root README for running from the terminal or uberjarring as a CLI application.

+No providing any CLI argument will print help and user can also mimicks arguments demonstrated below.

+### From Clojure

 Printing help: